marcbowes/marcbowes.github.io/_posts/2014-01-10-hello-people-in-rust.markdown

 hello David
 </pre>

-Things I'm happy with (because of how Rust promoted me to write code):
+Things I'm happy with (because of how Rust prompted me to write code):

 1. Testing was straight forward.
 2. The File and BufferedReader API was straight forward.